List Columns

 clickable if set to false, disables the default click behavior when the column is clicked.
 Default: true.

 select defines a custom SQL select statement to use for the value.
+If a relation is specified, this refers to a column on the related database table.

 valueFrom defines a model attribute to use for the source value.
+If a relation is specified, this refers to the attribute of the relation and eager loads the relation.

 displayFrom defines a model attribute to use for the display value.

-relation defines a model relationship column.
+relation defines a model relationship name as a source, used with select or valueFrom.

 relationCount display the number of related records as the column value.
 Must be used with the relation option.
 Default: false